danrods/Mark43Test/README.md

     dashes, quotes or ticks subsequently followed by more optional letters to allow for Portmanteau words such as 'Happy-Go-Lucky.'
 Additionally a word can end with an ending such as ?,! or .
 If any numbers are included the word will fail to match the regex.
-There are probably some pitfalls in the regex, such as allowing for multiple ticks, quotes or dashes such as Happy--------go-Lucky''''''''''s, which can be fixed but I chose to, according to the instructions to "not follow the rabbithole."
-    With more time and a few tweaks this could be perfect.
+With more time and a few tweaks this could be perfect, just didn't want to fully follow the rabbit hole, to be as efficient as possible.

 2. Function 2 : **Most common word**
     Function 2, the most common word is easily found by first using a map